Cold sore (herpes simplex virus)

 Primary herpes simplex viruses are rare in adults.
 But the symptoms are similar to those experienced by children.

-- you'll usually have a sore throat with or without swollen glands
+- a sore throat with or without swollen glands

-- you may also have bad breath (halitosis) and painful sores in and around your mouth - these can develop into ulcers with grey or yellow centres
+- bad breath (halitosis) and painful sores in and around your mouth - these can develop into ulcers with grey or yellow centres

 If you develop the herpes simplex virus at an early age, it may be triggered from time to time in later life.
 It can cause recurring bouts of cold sores.